blockschain/truffle-docs/content/zh/docs/ganache/corda/nodes.md

 weight: 5
 ---

-<p class="alert alert-info">For Corda technical documentation not related to Ganache head over to <a href="https://docs.corda.net/docs/corda-os/4.4.html">Corda's official documentation</a>.</p>
+For Corda technical documentation not related to Ganache head over to [Corda's official documentation](https://docs.corda.net/docs/corda-os/4.4.html).

 The Nodes screen lists all the nodes and notaries on the network.